isomerpages/moe-northshorepri/_moe-kindergarten/Kindergarten Information.md

 ### For more information on MOE Kindergartens

 Please visit the MOE website at&nbsp;[https://moe.gov.sg/preschool/moe-kindergarten](https://moe.gov.sg/preschool/moe-kindergarten)

+Click [here](https://staging-lite.d2iqm1fu172bk3.amplifyapp.com/moe-kindergarten/mk-open-house-2026/) for more information on our Open House